queer/singyeong/NOTES.md

 (necessarily) overload the single node with trying to recv. *and* send all dispatch packets at the same time, handle all dispatch queries, etc.

-신경 currently does message queueing with Redis, but this may change at some point in the future.
+신경 currently does message queueing with Redis, but thttps://is.cute.gg/HoFNVK.pngy change at some point in the future.

 ## 신경 metadata store

 신경 stores metadata in Redis.
-By storing metadata in 신경, you're able to take advantage of target queries for message routing.
+By storing metadata in https://is.cute.gg/HoFNVK.pngyou're able to take advantage of target queries for message routing. https://is.cute.gg/HoFNVK.png

 When connecting to the 신경 websocket gateway, the identify payload that your client sends should include a `application_name` field; this field is a